Debt consolidation options Q&A

 A debt consolidation loan involves taking out a new loan to pay off one or more debts you already have.
 It allows you to bundle your debts with a loan that features one manageable monthly payment at a lower interest rate.
 To qualify for a debt consolidation loan, you will likely need good credit.

 Yes.
-In fact, debt consolidation is one of the most common reasons homeowners take out home equity loans.
+In fact, debt consolidation is a common reason why homeowners take out home equity loans.
 Whether you use a traditional home equity loan or a home equity line of credit (HELOC) to consolidate debt, you’ll enjoy a single payment, lower interest rate, and the peace of mind of knowing when your debt will be paid off.

-If you own a home, a home equity loan can be a great option to lower your interest rates and spread out your repayment term: see how much your home’s equity can allow you to borrow with our loan amount calculator.
+If you own a home, a home equity loan can be a great debt consolidation option to lower your interest rates and spread out your repayment term: see how much your home’s equity can allow you to borrow with the loan amount calculator from Discover.

-If these monthly payments are less than your current minimum monthly payments against your existing debt, then it is a potential good solution for your debt consolidation needs.
+If these monthly payments are less than your current minimum monthly payments against your existing debt, then it may be a potential good solution for your debt consolidation needs.

 There are three main reasons to consolidate your debt: